 What's the best auto insurance for a teacher?

-Being employed as a teacher earns drivers a discount of $15 per six-month policy period, compared to the average American driver.
-The average six-month auto insurance rate for a teacher is $721 — or about $120 per month.
+Being employed as a teacher earns drivers a discount of $17 per six-month policy period, compared to the average American driver.
+The average six-month auto insurance rate for a teacher is $757 — or about $126 per month.
 We've outlined below the cheapest car insurance companies for teachers, as well as some other ways to save.

 Occupation — like credit score, age, and driving history — is used as a predictor of how dependable a client will be for an insurance company.

-These discounts aren’t available in every state and the amount may vary by company.
+These special discounts aren’t available in every state and the amount may vary by company.
 You'll need to provide proof of your profession.
 A photocopy of your teacher’s ID is often accepted.

-It's no guarantee every state and insurance company will offer a discount for teachers.
+It's no guarantee that every state and insurance company will offer a discount for teachers.
 With that in mind, let's break down some additional ways to save on auto insurance.

 If you don't have a renters or home insurance policy, consider it.
 They're relatively inexpensive and offer protection for your assets in the event of a major loss, or if you are found legally responsible for damages occurring on your property.